memanishindian/Wikki/Docker.md

 To run the image we can use the conmmand:

     $docker run <image-name:tag> or $docker run <image-id>
+ (After Running the image it creates the container)

  To list down all images in our system, we can give the command:

     $docker images